 2. They Are Vocalizing More Than Usual

 You know your dog and you can probably tell a happy bark or excited whine from a distressed whine or bark.
 One of the signs that your dog is stressed is if they are vocalizing more than usual, especially whining or barking.
 Sometimes, your dog is attempting to get your attention by doing this.
 It can also be an attempt to relax and soothe themselves.
+This is also one of the reasons why dogs sigh.

 3. Your Dog is Drooling Excessively